-Over the past 12 months, Frank has worked tirelessly to create a potent brand, a collective community of like-minded makers, commission opportunities that support the art of ritual and support artists and performers, and develop a vibrant mission for The Cabinet.
+Over the past 12 months, Franks team has worked tirelessly to create a potent brand, a collective community of like-minded makers, commission opportunities that support the art of ritual and support artists and performers, and develop a vibrant mission for The Cabinet.

 From “Surprise, Death is not The End” at Links Hall, to “Journey for the Sun” at Actors Gymnasium, along with commissions by The Oscars Committee, Navy Pier, Clayco Foundation, The University of Chicago, Chicago Children’s Theatre, and more, our first year was remarkable.